 Posted on 26th July 2019 at 10:00

-Let’s talk about the biceps to begin with.
-As the name itself suggests, the muscle is split into two parts.
+As the name itself suggests, the muscle is split into two parts:

-Where the long head of biceps tendon sits within this groove, is also where your therapist may palpate when feeling around your shoulder to assess for any reproduction of symptoms and further confirm the involvement of biceps in your shoulder pain.
+The long head of the biceps tendon rests within this groove, which your therapist may palpate when feeling around your shoulder to examine for any reproduction of symptoms and confirm the involvement of the biceps in your shoulder pain.

-Most rehabilitation programs, therefore, will focus initially on reducing and modifying activity where possible to reduce the load on the tendon (i.e. use the other arm to walk the dog or pour the kettle).
+The primary goal of most rehabilitation programmes will be to lessen the strain placed on the tendon by limiting or altering activity as much as possible (i.e. use the other arm to walk the dog or pour the kettle).